setsojs/setso-starter/content/index.md

 # Hello!
-Welcome to setso!
+Welcome to setso

 Setso allows you to compile markdown to html in an order fashion!